Han Solo: Portrayal

 When casting Star Wars, Lucas had a preference for unknown actors.
 He initially resisted casting Ford as Solo, since Ford had previously worked with him on American Graffiti, and was therefore not unknown.
-Instead, the director asked Ford to assist with auditions by reading lines with other actors.
+Instead, Lucas asked Ford to assist with auditions by reading lines with other actors.
 However, Lucas was eventually won over by Ford, and cast him as Solo over many other actors who auditioned.
 (Note: Other actors who reportedly auditioned for the role of Han Solo include James Caan, Chevy Chase, Robert De Niro, Richard Dreyfuss, Steve Martin, Bill Murray, Jack Nicholson, Nick Nolte, Al Pacino, Burt Reynolds, Kurt Russell, Sylvester Stallone, John Travolta, Christopher Walken, and Perry King, who later played Solo in the radio series.)
 Mark Hamill, who plays Solo's companion Luke Skywalker, admired Ford's ability to re-write his character's dialogue.
 He observed Ford crossing out lines in the script and replacing them with modified versions which he felt were more appropriate for Solo.
+Other actors considered were John Travolta, Sylvester Stallone, Lee Majors and James Brolin.